ahwayakchih/templatedtextformatters/README.markdown

 ## Developers

-Developers of text-formatters can now make them "template-friendly".
+Developers of text-formatters can make them "template-friendly".

 1. Create 'template' subdirectory in your formatter extension directory.
 2. Create file 'formatter.X.tpl' there.
 X is the ID of type, try to make it as unique as possible, so no other extensions will clash with it.
 3. Check 'template/formatter.regex.tpl' and 'template/formatter.chain.tpl' (this one is a bit more complicated) templates to see how to create new templates.
 In short: look for '/* BIG CAPS STRING HERE */' parts which are "placeholders" for PHP code and/or variables.
-Look for ttf_tokens() function which can return placeholder names and data which should be put in those placeholders. ttf_form() function allows module to add own widgets to text formatter edit page.
+Look for `ttf_tokens()` function which can return placeholder names and data which should be put in those placeholders. `ttf_form()` function allows module to add own widgets to text formatter edit page.

 ## Known issues